jetnew/academicpages/_pages/about.md

 ---

 * 💻 I’m a computer science and statistics undergraduate, enrolled in the University Scholars Programme ([USP](http://usp.nus.edu.sg/)) at the National University of Singapore ([NUS](https://nus.edu.sg/)).
-* ♟️ I’m currently researching reinforcement learning, supervised by Prof. Harold Soh at the Collaborative Learning and Adaptive Robots ([CLeAR](http://clear-nus.github.io/)) lab.
+* ♟️ I’m currently researching causal reinforcement learning, supervised by Prof. Harold Soh at the Collaborative Learning and Adaptive Robots ([CLeAR](http://clear-nus.github.io/)) lab.
 * 📈 In my free time, I direct the workshops team at [NUS Statistics Society](https://sites.google.com/view/nusstatisticssociety/workshops), delivering data science workshops in NUS.
 * 💼 I previously interned as a machine learning engineer at Grab (2020) and IMDA (2019).